brucechanglongxu/practice-problems/bruce-practice-folder/readme.md

 <img width="651" alt="image" src="https://user-images.githubusercontent.com/49863684/191865895-77934d0a-9876-4563-b570-a4cf173e84d1.png">

-The recursive solution is easier to reason about, but requires more computational/space overhead (O(n)) compared to the iterative solution, there are various sections of the linked list that we can actually call our recursive function on.
+The recursive solution is easier to reason about, but requires more computational/space overhead (O(n)) compared to the iterative solution, we can re-wire the first node of our linked list, and subsequently recursively call our Reverse() function on the remainder of the linked list.

 **Reverse Node in k-group:** Given a linked list, reverse the elements in the linked list in groups of k at a time.